 Makes up to 128 bottles at a time.
 Comes with an attractive brew vessel that includes tap.
-Access to online help, too.
-Large 2.5 gal. brewing container included.
+Access to online help included.
+Large 2.5-gallon brewing container included.
 A good gift for someone who really loves kombucha.

 You may want to upgrade the plastic bottles that come with this kit.